fltk/fltk/README.Cairo.txt

 progam can call Cairo drawing calls in their own drawing callback.

     CMake option name: FLTK_OPTION_CAIRO_WINDOW
-    Configure option : --enable-cairo

 Since FLTK 1.3 the library can also be configured to provide a Cairo context in all subclasses of Fl_Window.
-This is called "extended" Cairo support.
+This is called "extended" Cairo support and is not recommended for general use.

     CMake option name: FLTK_OPTION_CAIRO_EXT
-    Configure option : --enable-cairoext

 These two options provide users with an interface to use Cairo to draw into FLTK windows.
 FLTK does not use Cairo for rendering its own graphics with these two options.
 Both options must be enabled explicitly.

 Since FLTK 1.4 the new Wayland platform uses Cairo for all drawings.
 Under X11 drawing with Cairo rather than Xlib is a build option.
 The old "Fl_Cairo_Window support" is still available on all platforms.

     CMake option name: FLTK_GRAPHICS_CAIRO
-    Configure option : --enable-usecairo

 Full Cairo drawing is provided on Unix/Linux platforms.
 It is always used if Wayland (FLTK_BACKEND_WAYLAND) is enabled during the build.
 It is optional